gwaihirf22/atomic-momentum/docs/PROJECT_STATUS.md

 - Fixed styling inconsistencies between light and dark mode
 - Fixed spacing between edit and delete icons on habit cards for better touch targets
 - Fixed dark mode toggle layout on small screens with responsive design
+- Replaced SVG icons with emoji icons for better visual consistency and categorization (still need to do at the add screen)
+- Added custom color picker to Edit Habit screen to match Add Habit screen functionality

 ## Current Focus